piggz/harbour-amazfish/documentation/build-instructions.md

 with
 `QT.KContacts.depends = KCoreAddons`

+This can be done with the following command:
+`sed 's/QT.KContacts.depends = CoreAddons/QT.KContacts.depends = KCoreAddons/' /usr/lib/x86_64-linux-gnu/qt5/mkspecs/modules/qt_KContacts.pri`

-you can now enter again `make` command, and build process should end successfully.
+You can now enter again `make` command, and build process should end successfully.
 Then `sudo make install`

 Amazfish is now located here `/usr/local/share/harbour-amazfish-ui`